 Sexual Assault – Section 271 in the Criminal Code

-Sexual assault is any assault on a person that violates the sexual integrity of a victim.
+Sexual assault is an assault on a person that violates the sexual integrity of a victim.
 This could be threats or physical touching of a person in a sexual nature.
-Sexual assault charges can make a person liable for up to 10 years in prison, unless the victim is under the age of consent (16) in which case the person charged is liable for up to 14 years imprisonment.
+Sexual assault charges can make a person liable for up to 10 years in prison unless the victim is under the age of consent (16) in which case the person charged is liable for up to 14 years imprisonment.
 Sexual assault with a weapon, the minimum charge is four years in prison with a maximum sentence of 14 years, depending on the use of the weapon and how many offences the person has committed.
-In the case of aggravated sexual assault, the minimum sentence for first time offenders is 5 years, with a maximum of a life sentence, depending on the age of the victim and the number of offences committed.
+In the case of aggravated sexual assault, the minimum sentence for first-time offenders is 5 years, with a maximum of a life sentence, depending on the age of the victim and the number of offences committed.

 Although not detailed in the criminal code, domestic assault is the assault of a partner or former partner in a domestic relationship.
 Domestic assault charges are often charged depending on the gravity of the assault, but due to the nature of expected trust in the relationship, domestic assault often faces more severe consequences.
 Read more about domestic assault here.

 There are several defences against assault charges.
 Your lawyer will be able to help you find the best defence for your case.

 Self-defence or the defence of another person is a reasonable case against an assault charge.
 It boils down to who committed the offence of threats or physical altercations first, as you have the right to defend yourself and others against harm.

 Assault is the unlawful use of force against another person without their consent.
 If you are able to prove that the person consented to your use of force, then you have a reasonable defence against this charge.

 Lack of intent is when you can prove that the use of force against another person was an accident.
 Whether it is that you moved in a way that was not intent on harming or touching the other person, or your actions were reflexive, lack of intent shows that the force used against the other person was unintentional.